QSD-Group/EXPOsan/exposan/werf/README.rst

 **18 of the possible configurations are available**, including their plant-wide dynamic simulations, operational energy demand estimation, and OPEX accounting.
 More configurations to follow.

+This module has been used to produce the results in Zhang et al. [3]_ using qsdsan==1.4.3, exposan==1.4.3, biosteam==2.51.19, and thermosteam==0.51.17.
+Versions of additional packages can be found in `werf.yml <https://github.com/QSD-Group/EXPOsan/blob/main/exposan/werf/werf.yml>`_ .

 .. figure:: ./readme_figures/wrrf_codes_wide.png

     *Benchmark liquid and solids treatment trains.*